FindMySchool LogoFindMySchool

 Lunch costs can be a consideration for budgeting.
 A published year group welcome booklet states a school meal cost of £2.80, with review possible due to inflation.

 Hermitage Academy is a school with a clear operational model: structure, consistent routines, and an emphasis on sequencing and recall in teaching.
-GCSE outcomes sit around the England middle band with a positive Progress 8 indicator, and the latest inspection judgement supports the wider picture of a calm, orderly school culture.
+GCSE outcomes sit around the England middle band, with Attainment 8 at 49.1 and a positive Progress 8 indicator, and the latest inspection judgement supports the wider picture of a calm, orderly school culture.
 Sixth form outcomes are more variable, but the offer is broad and includes distinctive elements such as the Institute of Sport and a well documented enrichment programme.

 Best suited to families who want a structured school day, a clear behaviour culture, and a wide mix of extracurricular options, including strong sport and practical study support.
 The key decision point is whether the sixth form profile aligns with your child’s academic goals and learning style.